 an OBA Party experiences an unforeseeable and material unplanned production outage or, where it is an End-user, a problem of a kind referred to in section 4.18(a)(ii); or

-First Gas experiences technical problems with any part of the Transmission System which reduces Operational Capacity or, following earlier technical problems, Operational Capacity is restored to previous levels,
+First Gas experiences technical problems with any part of the Transmission System which reduces Operational Capacity or, following earlier technical problems, Operational Capacity is restored to previous levels, or where First Gas requires such a cycle pursuant to the relevant provision in the Curtailment SOP that relates to part (e) of the definition of Curtailment SOP.

 (each an Extra ID Cycle).

 An affected Shipper or OBA Party must request First Gas to provide an Extra ID Cycle, and provide a reasonable explanation of the unforeseeable material change that has occurred.
 First Gas will notify all Shippers and OBA Parties of the Extra ID Cycle will be available, not later than 1 hour prior to the Intra-Day Nomination Deadline of that cycle.
 First Gas will publish the name of the person who requested the Extra ID Cycle on OATIS, together with that person’s explanation of the need for it, whether it agrees to the Extra ID Cycle or not.
+For the avoidance of doubt, a Shipper or OBA Party or First Gas shall not be required to request First Gas to provide an Extra ID Cycle pursuant to section 4.18(c), but where First Gas does make an Extra ID Cycle available, the remaining provisions of this section 4.19 shall apply.

 curtailment